 What complications constitute an emergency?

-If you notice any redness, swelling, or discharge at the surgery site, or if the incision has opened up, Be sure to get in touch with your vet emergency vet in Denver if your pet is lethargic, has a decreased appetite, is vomiting, has diarrhea, or if you have any other concerns following their spay surgery.
+If you notice any redness, swelling, or discharge at the surgery site, or if the incision has opened up, Be sure to contact your vet emergency vet in Denver if your pet is lethargic, has a decreased appetite, is vomiting, has diarrhea, or if you have any other concerns following their spay surgery.

 Whatever type of spay surgery you choose for your pet, remember that the overall benefits of spaying far outweigh the risks involved.
 If you are concerned about the risks of spaying your female pet, contact your vet for further information and their recommendations on which type of spaying is right for your pet.